 - Always send websites a “Do Not Track” signal that you don’t want to be tracked.

-Safari is Apple’s default browser, even if a lot of people just download Chrome right after they buy a new Mac.
+Safari is Apple’s default browser, even if many people just download Chrome right after they buy a new Mac.
 In tune with Apple’s hermetic developing philosophy, it can keep a virus or malicious link from affecting your entire system, and it has a few decent security measures.

 |Safari won’t load suspicious sites, and it’ll notify you of potential danger.||Safari is not as customizable as other browsers in terms of privacy and security settings, though you can overcome that with some extensions.|